Professionals

 During adolescence, pubertal development continues.
 For most youth, physical growth is complete by mid adolescence.

 Adolescent sexual development includes not only physical changes, but the development of oneself as a sexual being.
-Adolescents are becoming increasingly aware of their sexual attractions and interests, including sexual orientation and gender identity.
+Adolescents are becoming increasingly aware of their sexual attractions and interests, including sexual orientation.

 Young Adolescents